John Gotti: 1992 conviction

 Gotti and Locascio were tried in the U.S. District Court for the Eastern District of New York before District Judge I. Leo Glasser.
-Jury selection began in January 1992 with an anonymous jury and, for the first time in a Brooklyn federal case, fully sequestered during the trial due to Gotti's reputation for jury tampering.
+Jury selection began in January 1992 with an anonymous jury that was, for the first time in a Brooklyn federal case, fully sequestered during the trial, due to Gotti's reputation for jury tampering.
 The trial commenced with the prosecution's opening statements on February 12; prosecutors Andrew Maloney and John Gleeson began their case by playing tapes showing Gotti discussing Gambino family business, including murders he approved, and confirming the animosity between Gotti and Castellano to establish the former's motive to kill his boss.
-After calling an eyewitness of the Sparks hit who identified Carneglia as one of the men who shot Bilotti, they then brought Gravano to testify on March 2.
+After calling an eyewitness of the Castellano hit who identified Carneglia as one of the men who shot Bilotti, they then brought Gravano to testify on March 2.

 On the stand, Gravano confirmed Gotti's place in the structure of the Gambino family and described in detail the conspiracy to assassinate Castellano, giving a full description of the hit and its aftermath.
-Gravano confessed to 19 murders, implicating Gotti in four of them.
-Krieger, and Locascio's attorney, Anthony Cardinale, proved unable to shake Gravano during cross-examination.
+Gravano confessed to nineteen murders, implicating Gotti in four of them.
+Krieger, and Locascio's attorney Anthony Cardinale, proved unable to shake Gravano during cross-examination.
 After additional testimony and tapes, the government rested its case on March 24.

 Five of Krieger and Cardinale's intended six witnesses were ruled irrelevant or extraneous, leaving only Gotti's tax attorney Murray Appleman to testify on his behalf.
 The defense also attempted unsuccessfully to have a mistrial declared based on Maloney's closing remarks.
 Gotti himself became increasingly hostile during the trial, and at one point, Glasser threatened to remove him from the courtroom.
-Among other outbursts, Gotti called Gravano a junkie while his attorneys sought to discuss his past steroid use, and equated the dismissal of a juror to the fixing of the 1919 World Series.
+Among other outbursts, Gotti called Gravano a junkie, while his attorneys sought to discuss his past steroid use, and equated the dismissal of a juror to the fixing of the 1919 World Series.

-On April 2, 1992, after only 14 hours of deliberation, the jury found Gotti guilty on all charges of the indictment (Locascio was found guilty on all but one).
-James Fox, Assistant Director in Charge or "ADIC" of the FBI's New York Field Office, announced at a press conference, "The Teflon is gone.
-The don is covered with Velcro, and all the charges stuck."
-On June 23, 1992, Glasser sentenced both defendants to life imprisonment without the possibility of parole and a $250,000 fine.
+On April 2, 1992, after only fourteen hours of deliberation, the jury found Gotti guilty on all charges of the indictment (Locascio was found guilty on all but one).
+James Fox, Assistant Director in Charge of the FBI's New York Field Office, announced at a press conference, "The Teflon is gone.
+The don is covered with Velcro, and all the charges stuck".
+On June 23, 1992, Glasser sentenced both defendants to life imprisonment without the possibility of parole, and fined them both $250,000 each.